Graph-ICS/Graph-ICS/readme.md

 ## 7. Install and Build OpenCV:

-To install and build OpenCv, you can download and use the pre-compiled binaries from OpenCv online and continue with the installation guide.
-(Recommended) or you can build the binaries from yourself using the same procedure like you did with ITK on chapter 6 but it will take a long time.
+To install and build OpenCV you can download and use the pre-compiled binaries and continue with the installation guide (which is recommended) or you can build the binaries from yourself using the same procedure like with ITK on chapter 6 but it will take much time.

 <center>
 	<img src="doc/Readme_Installation/Installation14.PNG" />
 </center>

 7.1.
-USING THE MSVC BINARIES: On the Website from OpenCv (https://opencv.org/releases.html) you can find the already build binaries package for Windows or IOS:
+USING THE MSVC BINARIES: On the Website from OpenCV (https://opencv.org/releases.html) you can find the already build binaries package for Windows or IOS.

-- Select Win pack from the latest version
+- Select "Win pack" of the latest 3.x.x version:
     <center>
 	<img src="doc/Readme_Installation/Installation15.PNG" />
 </center>

-- Go to the download folder and click on the opencv....exe you downloaded.
+- Open the download folder and start the just downloaded "opencv....exe".
-- Set the path where you want to extract the package (D:\lib)
+- Set the path where you want to extract the package, e.g. "D:\lib"
 - Extract the files.
-- A opencv folder will be created on D:\lib

 7.2.
 BUILDING OF OPENCV BINARIES WITH MSVC:
 Follow the same Steps like on chapter 6 with following changes:

-- For 6.1 create a Folder OpenCv with a subfolder “bin” in D:\lib
+- Instead of 6.1 create a folder "opencv" with a sub folder "bin" in your lib folder, e.g. "D:\lib"
 - For 6.2 Download the OpenCv from https://opencv.org/releases.html,
     select sources.
 - Move the Zip file to the OpenCv folder